mithereal/ex_catalog/README.md

 ** A General E-commerce Catalog System **

-Think of this like an old school paper mail in catalog, we dont need all the fluff (extra db tables etc) as in in most ecommerce implementations, this is just a catalog, decoupled from inventory management with some options such as csv and pdf export
+Think of this like an old school paper mail in catalog, we dont need all the fluff (extra db tables etc) as in in most ecommerce implementations, this is just a catalog, decoupled from inventory management with some options such as csv and pdf export, integer or binary primary key.

 ## Installation